HomeTrue North Blog

 2. It’s a top spot for clothes shopping

-Montrealers are noted for their unique fashion sense, and the city's shopping options reflect this.
-Begin at the Eaton Centre Mall in the city's heart and go west along Rue Sainte-Catherine to explore the 1200+ upscale department shops, boutiques, and retail chains dotting the route.
-The city offers excellent vintage stores and boutiques along Boulevard Saint-Laurent, which stretches from Chinatown to Mile End.
+Montrealers are known for their unique fashion sense, and the city's shopping options reflect this.
+Begin at the Eaton Centre Mall in the heart of Montreal.
+Then, head west along Rue Sainte-Catherine to explore 1200 upscale department shops, boutiques, and retail chains.
+Find excellent vintage stores on Boulevard Saint-Laurent, from Chinatown to Mile End.

-Additionally, take advantage of Montreal’s famous Underground City, known as RESO, where you can shop and move between different hotels and restaurants without going outside.
+Additionally, take advantage of Montreal's famous Underground City, known as the RESO system.
+You can shop and move between different hotels and restaurants without going outside.

 A woman stands outside a colourful vintage clothes shop, Kitsch ’n Swell, in Montreal